sin5678/inav_cn_wiki/iNavFlight-Missions.md

 ## Other solutions

-Other solutions include OpenLRS and Dragonlink.
+Other solutions include Dragonlink.
 Contributions to the wiki solicited!

 # Telemetry Protocols